 Can I File a Zantac Cancer Lawsuit?

 Zantac cancer lawsuits have been filed because a probable human carcinogen, N-Nitrosodimethylamine (NDMA), has been discovered in Zantac, the generic form of ranitidine.
 At this time, it is not known how NDMA contaminated the medication nor for how long.
 Zantac cancer lawsuit lawyers are currently investigating the situation and possible cases.
-If you or a loved one developed cancer after taking Zantac, please call Wieand Law Firm.

 What is Zantac?